-Who is responsible for the Coventry and Warwickshire PHM?
+Who is responsible for the Coventry and Warwickshire ICR?

-The Coventry and Warwickshire PHM system is managed and governed by the NHS and local authorities of Coventry and Warwickshire.
+The Coventry and Warwickshire ICR programme is managed by Innovate Healthcare Services and governed by the NHS and local authorities of Coventry and Warwickshire.

-What are the benefits of allowing my record to be available for PHM?
+What are the benefits of allowing my record to be available through the ICR?

 Doesn’t everyone involved in my health and social care already have access to this information?

 No, each organisation will keep its own record.
 For example, everyone who is registered at a GP practice will have a record kept at that practice.

 If you attend a local hospital, they will create their own record, and the same for social care services.
 Many of these records are now held electronically, which means that we can now bring all the information together in one place for a fuller picture to support your care needs.